‘Human impact on the Tidal Elbe - Ecology, conservation, prediction & adaption’

 in Lauenburg (Elbe)

-The excursion ‘Nature conservation’ will take us to the nature reserve ‘Hohes Elbufer’.
-Heike Kramer from the NABU Geesthacht will introduce the habitat of many animals and plants during a hike.
-She will give an overview about conflicts between protection and use at the Elbe and the activities of the NABU to protect the nature in this region.
+The excursion ‘Nature conservation’ took us to the nature reserve ‘Hohes Elbufer’.
+Heike Kramer from the NABU Geesthacht and Hannes Koopmann, the local forester, introduced the habitat of many animals and plants during a hike.
+They gave an overview about conflicts between protection and use at the Elbe and the activities to protect the nature in this region.

-Andreas Schöl from the German Federal Institute of Hydrology (BfG) will give a lecture about ‘Water quality assessment’.
-After an introduction into water quality simulation in the Elbe and a fish habitat model, the young scientists can try out the fish habitat application for themselves.
+Andreas Schöl from the German Federal Institute of Hydrology (BfG) gave a lecture about ‘Water quality assessment’.
+After an introduction into water quality simulation in the Elbe and a fish habitat model, the young scientists could try out the fish habitat application for themselves.

-During the full-day workshop ‘Scientific presentation & communication’, the science communicator Julia Offe and the acting coach Andreas Laurenz Maier will train how to present complex topics in an understandable way.
-The young scientists will learn presentation methods and practice implementing what was learned in groups.
+During the full-day workshop ‘Scientific presentation & communication’, the science communicator Julia Offe and the acting coach Andreas Laurenz Maier trained how to present complex topics in an understandable way.
+The young scientists learned helpful presentation methods and practiced implementing what was learned in groups.

-Moritz Mathis from Hereon will give a lecture on ‘Climate prediction modeling’ and will teach the participants in interpreting model results and uncertainties.
-In hand-on exercises the participants learn to carry out a climate simulation of the North Sea.
+Moritz Mathis from Hereon gave a lecture on ‘Climate prediction modeling’ and teached the participants in interpreting model results and uncertainties.
+In hand-on exercises the participants learned to carry out a simulation of the North Sea.

-With Clais von Mirbach from the Hamburg State Office for Roads, Bridges and Waters (LSBG) the young researchers will visit ‘Flood protection systems’ in the city of Hamburg and will get an insight into planning and implementation of constructional adaptions to climate change.
+With Clais von Mirbach from the Hamburg State Office for Roads, Bridges and Waters (LSBG) the young researchers visited ‘Flood protection systems’ in the city of Hamburg and got an insight into planning and implementation of constructional adaptions to climate change.

-Beate Ratter and her colleagues will address the Tidal Elbe and its changes from the ‘Perspective of the population’.
-With a combination of lecture and interactive exercises, participants explore the perceptions of the river as natural environment, economic region and ecosystem service.
+Jürgen Schaper from Hereon addressed the 'Societal impact on the Tidal Elbe - perceptions and politics'.
+With a combination of lecture and interactive exercises, participants explored the perceptions of the river as natural environment, economic region and ecosystem service from the perspective of the population.

-To foster interdisciplinary collaboration, the young scientists will play the game ‘COLLAB’ that enables a playful exchange about disciplinary principles.
-With talks about careers in the coastal field, the broad range of possibilities shall be introduced.
+To foster interdisciplinary collaboration, the young scientists played the game ‘COLLAB’ that enables a playful exchange about disciplinary principles.
+With talks about careers in the coastal field, the broad range of possibilities was introduced.
+Representatives from a wide variety of career paths have been invited and answered questions.